-GCSE Maths and Science at Grade 6 (B), it is recommended that you should be taking A level Maths with this course.
+GCSE Maths and Science at Grade 6; it is recommended that you should be taking A Level Maths with this course.
 It is not essential to have studied GCSE Computer Science, although this is desirable.

-Problem solving, Programming and Data representation - explains the fundamentals of problem solving and introduces students to the concept of algorithm design.
-Students will be able to convert an algorithm into a working program using Python 3.
+Problem solving, programming and data representation - explains the fundamentals of problem solving and introduces students to the concept of algorithm design.
+Students will develop their competency in programming through the use of C#.

 Year 13 topics include: big data, functional programming, set theory, vectors and abstract data types.

 |A Level Units in Year 13||% of A-level|

 Solve or investigate a practical problem, for example:

 This specification has been designed for students who wish to go on to higher education courses or employment where knowledge of Computer Science would be beneficial.
 Students can study Computer Science and go on to a career in Medicine, Law, Business, Politics or any type of Science.

 Contact Mr Evason